Loren Chuse is an ethnomusicologist whose work focuses

 More recently she has pursued Arabic musical interests and has played Arabic ‘oud in several Middle Eastern ensembles.

 Selected Conference Papers

 2011 Remembrances Past/ Visions of the Future: Musical Collaborations between Flamencos and North African Musicians.
-Society for Ethnomusicology Meeting Philadelphia.
+Presentation at Society for Ethnomusicology, Philadelphia.
+Pa

 2007.
 Las Cantaoras: Música, Identidad y Género en el Cante Flamenco.
 Congreso sobre Las Mujeres en el Arte de Cambios Sociales.
 Comuarte.
 Mexico City.

 2006.
 Flamenco Festero: Social Affirmation and Collectivity In Andalusian Social Celebration.
 Presented at the meeting of Society for Ethnomusicology, Honolulu, Hawaii.